Birthday Of The Sun December 25th

 Louis Philippe Boitard‘s satirical engraving ‘Imports from France’ Looking east towards the Tower of London.
 Barrels at the front right are marked Claret, Burgundy and Champagne.

-Consumption was prodigious.
-Samuel Johnson said, ‘All the decent people in Lichfield (where Johnson came from) got drunk every night and were not the worst thought of’.
+Georgian Alcohol consumption was prodigious.
+Samuel Johnson said, ‘All the decent people in Lichfield (where Johnson came from) got drunk every night and were not the worst thought of‘.
 The Prime Minister.
 William Pitt the Younger said, ‘I have drunk three bottles of port without being the worst for it.
 University College has witnessed this.’
-He is referring to his college at the Oxford University, and so he might be considered to be another of our Prime Ministers who have first disgraced themselves at Oxbridge only to rise to rule the unfortunate British.
+He is referring to his college at the Oxford University.
+He might be considered to be another of our Prime Ministers who have first disgraced themselves at Oxbridge only to rise to rule the unfortunate British nation?
 However, in those days, Port was sold in pint measures (45cl) and was 16%, while now it is 20% and sold in 75cl bottles.
-So, not quite that bad?
+So, maybe we are almost as bad?

-Even so, three bottles is still a lot and a drunken population would have not only increased the death rate but also increased violence and abuse.
+Even so, three bottles is still a lot.
+A drunken population would have not only increased the death rate but also increased violence and abuse.
 Gout was one result of too much drinking and a rich diet.

 However, this is Christmas so let’s end on a high note, so here are a couple of recipes!